At Our Lady & St Patrick's, our key intention is to use our local area as a starting point for learning.

 Likewise, in History, our younger children begin by finding out about their own town through history walks.

 An example of this is Key Stage One children visiting the local harbour, houses and Maritime Museum, discovering first-hand the town’s maritime history, as well as its links to The Titanic.
 Moving through school, when considering how the town has changed over time in greater depth, the children carry out field trips and visits to look for signs of the past in the buildings and architecture around us.

-Another example is when Year 4 learn about the Romans and visit our own Local Roman Museum to find out about the impact these people had on our own town and local area, as well as branching out to discover their impact nationally and globally.
+When learning about the Romans, children in Year 4 visit our own Local Roman Museum to find out about the impact these people had on our own town and local area many years ago, as well as branching out to discover their impact nationally and globally.
 This is further reinforced in Year 5, when children have the opportunity to stay in a Youth Hostel on Hadrian’s Wall and visit the Roman Ruins at Vindolanda.

 Our Residential Visits, which begin in Year 3, also start off locally, with a visit to Castlerigg and its amazing Stone Circle, as well as the opportunity to visit the town of Keswick, which offers a vivid contrast to our own local town of Maryport.
 As children grow through school, our residential visits also expand outwards, to include city breaks and adventure holidays!